EgoSpot:Egocentric Multimodal Control for Hands-Free Mobile Manipulation: Experiment

 \subsection{Results}

 So far, eleven users have taken part in our user study.
 Two of them have exposure to HoloLens, while the remaining nine participants have no previous experience with the two devices.
-Their average task performance and subjective ratings are shown in \Cref{tab:user_study_quant} and detailed quantitative distributions are illustrated in \Cref{fig:robot_rate_dist}.
+Their average task performance and subjective ratings are shown in Tab.~\ref{tab:user_study_quant} and detailed quantitative distributions are illustrated in Fig.~\ref{fig:robot_rate_dist}.
 Compared to the controller, users spend twice more time using HoloLens2 to move the robot to a specific location.
 Besides, it takes ten more seconds to operate the robot arm to touch the target item.
 Before making any conclusion, we need to clarify that our purpose is not to surpass the controller performance but take it as a baseline to reflect the smoothness and convenience of operating the robot using our developed application.
 Generally speaking, the controller provides a smoother experience, but the Hololens2 operation is also acceptable.
 Operating the robot arm using Hololens2 turns out to provide users with a comparable experience as a controller.
 The participants give us their solutions to accessible robot control in their responses to the questionnaire.
 Besides voice control and eye tracking we’ve applied in this project, they propose using body pose, foot movement, and EEG to operate the robot.
 54.5\% (six persons) think their solutions perform similarly to ours and 45.5\% (five persons) consider our solution better.
 The users have provided us with valuable suggestions.
 For example, apply some safe collision avoidance strategies for the robot arm, and reduce the number of commands needed to switch among modes.